 Parameter Description Display Footer Displays a footer on each page (except cover).
 The footer includes the project copyright, defined in the storyboard properties.
 Footer Height Lets you enter the size of the footer for each page except the cover.
 The value will be written in a way to reflect the set unit type in the General tab of the PDF Profile dialog box.
 Footer Logo Lets you select an image file (.bmp, .jpg or .png) to use as the logo in the footer.
 Scale the logo to match footer's height.
 Font Lets you select any font installed on your system for the footer text in the PDF document.

 Font Size Lets you define the size of the font.
+Show Filename Displays the filename of the PDF on the cover.
+Show Page Duration Displays the duration per page.
+For example, (03:11).
 Show Title Displays the project title defined in the storyboard properties.
 Title Font Lets you select the font for the title in the footer.
 Title Font Size Lets you set the font size for the title in the footer.
-Show Filename Displays the filename of the PDF on the cover.
-Show Page Duration Displays the duration per page.
-For example, (03:11).

-Labeling Tab
+Labelling Tab